 - Roof collapse.
-Snow accumulations in valleys, around dormers, on low-slope and lower roofs can strain and damage the structure, or cause a collapse.
+Snow accumulations in valleys, around dormers, and on low-slope and lower roofs can strain and damage the structure, or cause a collapse.

 - Gutter damage.
 The weight of dense snow and ice along the roof edge can damage or tear off sections of your gutters.

 - Water leaks.
-If piled-up snow on a lower roof partially covers any upper story windows and there’s a thaw, water may seep inside the walls and damage your home’s interior.
+If piled-up snow on a lower roof partially covers any upper-story windows and there’s a thaw, water may seep inside the walls and damage your home’s interior.